mvelusce/recipe-book/README.md

 # Recipe Book
-Save all your most successul recipes!
+Save all your most successful recipes!

+## Documentation

+The REST APIs are documented with Swagger 2.
+Access the documentation here: `http://localhost:9000/recipe-book/swagger-ui.html`